obfusu/booking-api/README.md

 This app will use "test" db

-If mongodb is on docker non standard network or you want to use different db, modify the details at `./config/default.json`
+If mongodb is on docker network, or not on localhost:27017 or you want to use different db, modify the details at `./config/default.json`
 ```
 node dev/initDb.js